 There are elements of personalization, relevance, and right timing weaved into these emails - just like in one-click upsells!

-In this post, I am going to reveal to you the nine types of automated emails that your business needs to up the engagement and sales.
+In this post, I am going to reveal to you the nine types of WooCommerce automated emails that your business needs to up the engagement levels and sales.

-The real reason why you should stick with me is that I’m going to give specific examples under each type of automation and the action tips.
+The real reason why you should stick with me is that I'm also going to give specific examples and action tips under each type of automation to help you out.